Dolní Dobrouč: Administrative division

+Etymology

+The oldest documented name of the village was Ditrichsbach, meaning "Dietrich's stream" in German.
+It was the name of the stream near which the village was founded, and the name was transferred to the village.
+Already from 1304, the German name of the village was Libenthal (from the 19th century appearign as Liebenthal).
+This name was derived from the phrase im lieben Thal ('in a lovely valley').

+The Czech name Dobrouč has been used from the 16th century and was derived from the personal name Dobrút.
+In the 16th century, two villages began to be distinguished: Dolní Dobrouč ('lower Dobrouč') and Horní Dobrouč ('upper Dobrouč').

 Geography

 Dolní Dobrouč is located about 7 km east of Ústí nad Orlicí and 50 km east of Pardubice.
 It lies mostly in the Orlické Foothills, but it extends into the Svitavy Uplands in the west.
 The highest point is the hill Kamenný vrch at 570 m above sea level.
 The Tichá Orlice River forms the northwestern municipal border.
 The village is located in the valley of the Dobroučka Stream, which is a tributary of the Tichá Orlice.

 History

-The Lanšperk Castle was founded during the colonization of this area by King Ottokar II in the second half of the 13th century.
+The Lanšperk Castle was founded during the colonisation of this area by King Ottokar II in the second half of the 13th century.
 The first written mention of Lanšperk is from 1285, when King Wenceslaus II donated it to Záviš of Falkenstein.
 The first written mention of Dolní Dobrouč is from 1292, when King Wenceslaus II donated the Lanšperk estate to the newly established Zbraslav Monastery.
 In 1343, the estate was acquired by the Olomouc bishopric, then in 1356 it was transferred to the Litomyšl bishopric.

 From 1451 to 1506, the Lanšperk estate was owned by the Kostka of Postupice family, then they sold it to the Pernštejn family, who ruled it until 1588.
 From 1588 to 1622, the estate was in possession of the Hrzán of Harasov family.
 The Liechtenstein family bought the estate in 1622 and owned it until the 1920s.
 In 1873, Dolní Dobrouč was promoted to a market town, but the municipality lost the title during World War II.